Mohamed2519/Clothing-Articles-Classification-/README.md

  [Fashion Product Images (Small) Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small)

-Calculate FLOPS and MACCs for each model using `flopth` library
+Calculate FLOPs and MACCs for each model using `flopth` library
 ## Models
 **`VGG16`** is a popular deep neural network architecture for image classification.
 It consists of 16 convolutional layers.
 It is known for its depth, simplicity, and strong performance in image classification tasks.
 ![picture](https://neurohive.io/wp-content/uploads/2018/11/vgg16-1-e1542731207177.png)